 NACHA Rule #2- Routing Number Validation

-NACHA rules state that all originators take “commercially reasonable” steps to guarantee the validity of all routing numbers.
+NACHA rules state that all originators take “commercially reasonable” steps to guarantee all routing numbers’ validity.
 This rule not only takes measures to prevent fraudulent activity but also reduces errors.
 Routing number validation can be easily accomplished using a simple algorithmic check to determine if the provided routing number uses a valid format.

-Another method is to have the originator match the routing number with a database of all valid routing number.
+Another method is to have the originator match the routing number with a database of all valid routing numbers.

 NACHA Rule #3- Identity Verification